-Can I combine study at an SU Center with local university study?
+Can I combine study at a Syracuse Center with local university study?

-Yes, students may combine study at an SU center with coursework offered at local partner universities, provided they meet language and GPA requirements at foreign universities.
+Yes, students may combine study at a Syraucse center with coursework offered at local partner universities, provided they meet language and GPA requirements at foreign universities.
 Center-based programs in Beijing, Florence, Hong Kong, Madrid, Santiago, and Strasbourg all offer the opportunity to take classes at local universities.

 What is the difference between an SU Center-based Program and an SU World Partner Program?

 Syracuse Abroad’s 60-plus World Partner programs offer a range of models for SU students—from enrolling in small programs sponsored by other U.S. universities (in Costa Rica, Germany, South Africa, and India, among others), to enrolling in foreign universities where most of your classes are with international students (Israel, Japan, and Korea), to directly enrolling in university courses alongside local students (Australia, Ireland).
 Individual programs have specific requirements, but in every case, it is the student’s responsibility to identify appropriate courses and get approvals for SU credit from academic advisers.